BNamericas - How Guatemala's Cementos Progreso took advan...

-How Guatemala's Cementos Progreso took advantage of the Cemex exit from Costa Rica and El Salvador
+How Guatemala's Cementos Progreso took advantage of Cemex's exit from Costa Rica and El Salvador

 As Mexican cement giant Cemex reduced its operations in Central America to focus on other markets, it opened the door for local players to expand in the region.